A multi-faceted approach to mentoring

 To help new faculty find mentoring for different aspects of academic life, Lawrence offers the following opportunities.

 A day and a half of activities prior to the start of Welcome Week.
 New faculty will get acquainted and learn about the university; expectations for teaching, scholarship or creative activity, and service; and resources for faculty and students.

-New Faculty Lunches: Two to three lunches per term provide the opportunity to talk with peers and learn about specific topics of interest from experienced faculty and staff at the university.
+Three lunches per term provide the opportunity to talk with peers and learn about specific topics of interest from experienced faculty and staff at the university.

 An opportunity for new faculty and their families to experience Lawrence's northern campus in scenic Door County, with time for faculty to discuss their adjustment to Lawrence and plans for the rest of the academic year.